openshift-4-compliance/openshift-4-compliance-automation/redhat-acm/README.md

 Policy  | Description | Prerequisites
 ------- | ----------- | -------------
 [gatekeeper-disallow-image-tags](trusted-image-sources/gatekeeper-disallow-image-tags/gatekeeper-disallow-image-tags.yaml) | Ensures that images do not contain a pre-defined tag (by default, the policy disables the `latest` tag) | The [GateKeeper](https://github.com/open-policy-agent/gatekeeper) operator needs to be installed
+[disallowed-registries](./trusted-image-sources/gatekeeper-disallowed-registries/gatekeeper-disallowed-registries.yaml) | Requires setting up allowed image sources (registries).
+Any other image source is disallowed. | The [GateKeeper](https://github.com/open-policy-agent/gatekeeper) operator needs to be installed

 ## Applying Policies
 The policies can be applied to the Advanced Cluster Management hub cluster.
 By default all policies take effect on all managed clusters with the `environment=dev` label.
 To apply a policy from the collection, run the next command -